Team-Penguinos/ggTracker/README.md

 **Required Must-have Stories**
 * User sees an app icon on the home screen and a styled launch screen.
-* User can view and scroll through
 * User can login.
 * User can logout.
-* User can stay logged in acros
+* User stays logged in across restarts.
+* User can view and scroll through a list of top games on the discover page.
-* User can add a game to their game list.
+* User can add a game to their home page.
-* User can mark the progress they have made through a game.
-* User can view their game list.
+* User can edit their hours, rating, and status for games added to their home page.
 * User can view the creators of the app.

 **Optional Nice-to-have Stories**

 * User can search for games on the discover page using a search bar.
-* User can view a details screen for each game on the discover page.
+* User can view the details for a particular game on the discover page.
 * User can wishlist a game.
+* User can view all of their wishlisted games.
+* User can leave a note on games from their home page.
-* User can login with Google, Twitter, or Facebook.
+* User can login with Google, Twitter, and/or Facebook.

 ### 2. Screen Archetypes

+* Login/Register
-* Login/Register - User sign up or logs into their account
+   * Users are able to sign up or log into their account.
    * When opening the application for the first time the user is prompted to log in to their profile in order view the list of available games.

 * Discover